“Good prose is like a windowpane.”

 Why I write

 I began to write in my early twenties.
-The things I wrote back than were produced on a type-writer, were never published and are mostly long since lost in house-moves, travels and changes of circumstance.
+The things I wrote back then were produced on a type-writer, were never published and are mostly long since lost in house-moves, travels and changes of circumstance.
 An essay on D H Lawrence comes to mind; another on Nietzsche.

 Around the same time, I became intensely politicised by socialist ideas (and friends) and by what I observed and experienced of the world; writing becoming a natural extension of that turn in life.
 Indeed, it was my activism that afforded me the opportunity to publish at all initially.
 For that, I am grateful.